 Julian Alps are the biggest and highest of the Slovenian Alps.
 Also the most visited and unspoiled at the same time.
 With hundreds of kilometres of different trails, they’re suitable for everyone.
 Their size allows you to plan an endless variety of different multiday hikes.
 Almost the whole region is situated in Triglav National Park, the only national park in Slovenia, which makes the region even more pristine.
 Julian Alps have several popular starting points – valleys (Vrata, Kot, Krma, Tamar, Zadnjica, Trenta), plateaus (Pokljuka, Planina Blato) and mountain passes (Vršič, Predel).

 Kamnik-Savinja Alps are less than 30km away from Ljubljana, the capital of Slovenia, which makes them very accessible for a one-day hike.
 Although smaller than the Julian Alps, with more than 20 mountain huts, they also offer a variety of scenic multiday hikes.
-The most popular starting points are gorgeous valleys Kamniška Bistrica and Logar Valley.
+The most popular starting points are gorgeous valleys Kamniška Bistrica, Logarska Dolina and Jezersko.

 Karavanks are located on the border between Slovenia and Austria.
 Reaching more than 120km in length, they are one of the longest mountain ranges in Europe.
-They offer numerous mountain huts, so planning a multiday hike is easy.
+Several cozy mountain huts are very convenient for a multiday hike.
 While located on a border between Slovenia and Austria, they’re easily accessible from many different places.
 Beautiful starting points, such as Jezersko, also offer a wide range of different sports and activities.

 Most known for: Stol (the highest peak), Jezersko, Planšar lake, infinite plantation of Narcissus on Golica mountain.

 Before going on a hike, please make sure that you read our etiquette guide.